stackql/provider-doc-util/README.md

 __`--methodkey`, `-m`__  *JSONPath expression*

 The __*method key*__ option determines uniquely named operations which are mapped to SQL methods in the StackQL ORM.
-These methods are then mapped to default routes (SQL query and DML methods) in StackQL, the developer can override or update thes mappings in the development docs which are outputed from the __`dev`__  command.
+These methods are then mapped to default routes (SQL query and DML methods) in StackQL, the developer can override or update these mappings in the development docs which are outputted from the __`dev`__  command.

 > If supplied it must be a JSONPath expression relative to the operation (http path and verb), if not supplied it will default to `operationId` in the OpenAPI specification for each operation.